laurenceleech/rivo-tapcart-rewards-custom-block/README.md

 - Displays current loyalty points balance.
 - Shows available and store-wide rewards.
 - Allows customers to redeem rewards directly from the app.
+- Allows customers to apply their avaialable rewards to their cart.
 - Supports Fixed rewards only - incremental rewards will not display.

 ## How This Block Works